griffithlab/pVACtools/docs/pvacseq/output_files.rst

        specific binding thresholds and the value of those thresholds, run ``pvacseq allele_specific_cutoffs``.
      - False
    * - ``--percentile-threshold``
-     - When set, tier epitopes in the "Pass" tier when the mutant allele has a %ile MT score below the set value in addition to having to meet the binding threshold.
+     - When set, use this threshold to filter epitopes on the %ile MT score in addition to having to meet the binding threshold.
      - None
    * - ``--tumor-purity``
      - Value between 0 and 1 indicating the fraction of tumor cells in the tumor sample.
 Information is used for a simple estimation of